 What to do in Mikumi

 Game drives; Housing an abundance of wildlife with the big 5 Mikumi national park safari is the best thing to do there.
 The thin vegetation and pleasant clear weather are somewhere enhancing the safari experience there.
-The buffalo, elephant, zebra with wild dogs and the wildebeest are majorly spotted the moment you enter the national reserve.
+The buffalo, elephant, zebra with wild dogs, and the wildebeest are majorly spotted the moment you enter the national reserve.
 There is a great combination of some rare and some endemic wildlife that is being conserved there.

-Visit to Uluguru Mountains; The Mikumi national park lies close to the Uluguru Mountains spreading an amazing landscape and beauty.
+Visit the Uluguru Mountains; The Mikumi national park lies close to the Uluguru Mountains spreading an amazing landscape and beauty.
 The mountain range offers adventure and scenic gateway where you can relax amidst the natural habitat or hike along the trails offered by the rugged yet lush woodlands.
 Camping is another option to cherish beauty while you are on a wildlife voyage to Mikumi.
-The mountain is generally famous for trekking and hiking among the travellers who have visited the Mikumi region of Tanzania.
+The mountain is generally famous for trekking and hiking among the travelers who have visited the Mikumi region of Tanzania.

 Bird watching; It’s not just the wildlife making the Mikumi National park popular, but the diverse birdlife that is supported by the rich habitat of the region.
-The records hold more than 400 bird species that includes both the endemic life of the region and the migratory species coming during the season.
+The records hold more than 400 bird species that include both the endemic life of the region and the migratory species coming during the season.
 The open grasslands and the swamp areas with the hippo pool are the best areas of the national park that host the water-based species of birds.
 The African fish eagle and the African spoonbill are the species you can capture.